-The Audit and Administrative Committee is charged with overseeing the process of the annual evaluation of the ED and to recommend to the Executive Committee the salary and any additional contractual requirements for the following year.
-In addition, the Audit and Administrative Committee (collectively) and the Board Chair (individually) provide ongoing support and input throughout the year.
+The Executive Committee is charged with implementing the evaluation of the ED and to recommend to the Board of Directors the salary and any additional contractual requirements for the following years.
+The Executive Committee (collectively) and the Board Chair (individually) provide ongoing support and input throughout the year.